Last updated January 5th, 2020.15 minute read

 Plus, if you use my link above, you get a $20 credit for signing up. 😉 I have friends who use this service currently or have in the past, and they love it.

 10. Move Money to High-Interest Savings

-This is really more of an optimization than a way to save money.
+This is really more of an optimization than one of my money saving tips.
 However, if you aren’t reaping the benefits of high-interest savings, you are “leaving money on the table” as they say.

 I personally opened an account with Ally a few months ago, and it was a great decision.